aspose-html/aspose-html-reference-tutorials/html/english/java/converting-between-epub-and-image-formats/convert-epub-to-image-specify-image-save-options/_index.md

 ---
-title: Convert EPUB to Image Using Aspose.HTML for Java
+title: Convert EPUB to Image Using Aspose.HTML for Java – Set Custom Page Size
 linktitle: Specifying Image Save Options for EPUB to Image Conversion
 second_title: Java HTML Processing with Aspose.HTML
-description: Learn how to convert EPUB files to images using Aspose.HTML for Java.
-This step-by-step guide covers prerequisites, package imports, and the conversion process.
+description: Learn how to convert EPUB files to images using Aspose.HTML for Java and set custom page size.
+This step‑by‑step guide covers prerequisites, package imports, and the conversion process.
 weight: 16
 url: /java/converting-between-epub-and-image-formats/convert-epub-to-image-specify-image-save-options/
+date: 2025-12-25
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Convert EPUB to Image Using Aspose.HTML for Java
+# Convert EPUB to Image Using Aspose.HTML for Java – Set Custom Page Size

-In the ever-evolving world of web development, Aspose.HTML for Java stands as a powerful tool, and today, we're delving into a crucial aspect of it: specifying image save options for EPUB to image conversion.
-In this step-by-step guide, you will learn how to effortlessly harness the capabilities of Aspose.HTML for Java to convert EPUB files into images.
-But before we dive into the nitty-gritty details, let's ensure we have the prerequisites covered.
+In the ever‑evolving world of web development, Aspose.HTML for Java stands as a powerful tool, and today we’ll focus on **how to set custom page size** when converting an EPUB to an image.
+This guide walks you through the entire process—from installing the required libraries to tweaking image background color—so you can **convert EPUB to image** files exactly the way you need them.

+## Quick Answers
+- **What does “set custom page size” mean?** It lets you define the width and height of each output image page.
+- **Can I change the image background color?** Yes, you can specify any color using `ImageSaveOptions`.
+- **Which formats are supported?** JPEG, PNG, GIF, and more via `ImageFormat`.
+- **Do I need a license?** A free trial works for testing; a commercial license is required for production.
+- **What Java version is required?** Java 1.7 or later is fully supported.

+## What is “set custom page size” in EPUB to image conversion?
+Setting a custom page size means you control the dimensions of the rendered image (e.g., 3000 × 1000 pixels).
+This is useful when you need high‑resolution screenshots of e‑books or when you want the output to match a specific layout.

+## Why set a custom page size and change image background color?
+Custom page sizes give you flexibility for different display targets—mobile screens, print‑ready PDFs, or web thumbnails.
+Changing the background color helps you match branding or improve readability for images that contain transparent elements.

 ## Prerequisites

-Before we embark on our journey to convert EPUB files to images, you'll need to ensure you have the following in place:
+Before we embark on our journey to **convert epub to image**, make sure you have the following:

-1. Java Environment

-Ensure that you have a Java development environment set up on your system.
-If you don't have Java installed, you can download and install it from [here](https://www.java.com).
+1. **Java Environment** – A Java development kit installed on your machine.
+If you don’t have Java yet, you can download it from [here](https://www.java.com).

-2. Aspose.HTML for Java

-You need to have the Aspose.HTML for Java library installed.
-If you haven't already, you can download it from the [Aspose.HTML for Java page](https://releases.aspose.com/html/java/).
+2. **Aspose.HTML for Java** – The Aspose.HTML for Java library.
+Grab the latest release from the [Aspose.HTML for Java page](https://releases.aspose.com/html/java/).

-With the prerequisites in place, we can now move on to the next section and discuss how to import packages.

 ## Import Packages

-To work with Aspose.HTML for Java, you'll need to import the necessary packages.
-Here's how you can do it:
+To work with Aspose.HTML for Java, import the required namespaces:

 ```java
 // Import the required Aspose.HTML for Java packages